jacobsomer/x-web-crawler/README.md

 # 🚀 x-web-crawler

-x-web-crawler is a Python package for automating interactions on social media platforms like Twitter (X) and GitHub.
+x-web-crawler is a Python package for automating interactions on X.

 ## Installation